 The capital gains tax advantage also applies to donations of publicly traded shares acquired through employee stock options.
 Certain conditions apply and the shares must be donated to Western within 30 days of the stock option being exercised.

 Making your Gift to Ivey

 Any gift planning should be done in consultation with your financial or tax advisor.

-Additionally we ask you to also contact Holly Gati, Associate Director, Leadership Giving for information that you and your broker need to make giving securities easy and to discuss how you would like the proceeds from your gift to be used.
+Additionally, we ask that you contact Meghan Wilhelm, Manager, Annual Giving or call 519.661.3978 for information that you and your broker need to make giving securities easy, and to discuss how you would like the proceeds from your gift to be used.